 The CIA Grants, together with the COY Grant (collectively referred to as the “Grants”), will total $500,000 USD.
 All Grantees must execute their projects on or before December 31, 2020 unless an extension approval is granted by Sponsor.
 Any extension approval shall be in Sponsor’s sole discretion.

 All Sponsor provided hashtags can be found by visiting www.retoolyourschool.com (the “Site”).

-Program Official Entry On December 17, 2019, Sponsor will send an electronic mail communication to the President and school contacts (“School Administrator”) from its list of Respondents soliciting their consideration to participate in the Program (the “eBlast”).
+Program Official Entry On or about December 19, 2020, Sponsor will send an electronic mail communication to the President and school contacts (“School Administrator”) from its list of Respondents soliciting their consideration to participate in the Program (the “eBlast”).
 The eBlast will contain a link which will direct the Respondent to a personalized webpage wherein the Respondent can choose to opt-in to the Program and complete the Program application.
 If a Respondent School Administrator does not receive the eBlast and wishes to apply to the Program, they should contact the Retool Your School line at 404-904-8724.

 Respondents must meet the following criteria at the time of Program entry and throughout administration of the Grants: